DomingoAlvarez99/ddd-example/README.md

     - Create the user, the database and the schema:
       - Access to the root db replacing the variables: `> docker exec -it postgres -U ${root_username} ${root_db}`
         - Run the above script replacing the variables.
-4. Bring up the other containers: `> docker-compose up -d sonarqube elasticsearch logstash kibana minio`
+4. Bring up the other containers: `> docker-compose up -d sonarqube elasticsearch logstash kibana minio kafka`
+5. Create the topic to publish and consume domain events: `> bash ./scripts/create-topics.sh domain_events`
-5. Add the index pattern `logstash*` in the [kibana config](http://localhost:5601/app/logs/settings).
+6. Add the index pattern `logstash*` in the [kibana config](http://localhost:5601/app/logs/settings).

 ### Run the tests
 - Unit: (*The name must follow the following pattern `*TestCase`*):